Ajithjaas/panorama_stitching/README.md

-# RBE549_CV_Projects
+# Phase 1 - Traditional Method

 # Phase 2 - Instructions to run the code
 Please make sure you are in the same directory as the code files in order to execute them in the command prompt.
-If not, use cd/../loc to navigate to the location of the python files.
+If not, use cd/../loc to navigate to the location of the Python files.

 ## Creating the data
 ### The following command must be entered into the command prompt to create Training data: